razgarabedi/Forumify/README.md

     *   **Password:** `password123`
     *   It is **highly recommended** to change this password immediately after logging in.
 3.  **Explore:**
     *   Browse the forum.
+Check out the Events & Webinars widget on the homepage.
     *   Create categories (if logged in as admin via the Admin Panel).
     *   Navigate to a category and click "Start a New Topic" to create discussions.
-    *   Reply to topics, try out the rich text editor features (Markdown, image upload, emoji, @mentions, reactions).
+    *   Reply to topics, try out the rich text editor features (Markdown, HTML tags, image upload, emoji, @mentions, reactions).
 4.  **Admin Panel:** If logged in as the admin user, access the Admin Panel via the link in the header or by navigating to `/admin`.
-Here you can manage users and categories.
+Here you can manage users, categories, events, and site settings.
 5.  **User Profiles:** Click on a username (e.g., in a post or a mention) to view their profile.
 If it's your own profile, you'll see an "Edit Profile" button.
 Check out their post count and points.
 6.  **Notifications:** Try mentioning another user in a post or reacting to someone's post.
 Check the notification dropdown in the header and the `/notifications` page.
 7.  **Private Messages:**